ibukye/CW2025/README.md

 ## Implemented and Working Properly
 - Custom Keybindings: Implemented a new, advanced keybinding scheme (CAPS, S, F, J, L, ENTER) for enhanced playability.
 - Double-Tap Hard Drop: Implemented a timestamp-based double-space detection in the InputHandler to distinguish between Soft Drop (single space) and Hard Drop (double space).
+- Ghost Piece (Drop Forecast): A semi-transparent forecast of the landing position is now rendered in the correct color
+- Multiple Next Bricks: There are 4 upcoming bricks now

 ## Implemented but Not Working Properly